RJPerry23d/liri-node-app/README.md

 What Each Command Should Do

-node liri.js my-tweets 'twitter username'
+node liri.js my-tweets '<twitter username>'
 This will show your last 20 tweets and when they were created at in your terminal/bash window.

-node liri.js spotify-this-song 'song name here'
+node liri.js spotify-this-song '<song name here>'
 This will show the following information about the song in your terminal/bash window Artist(s)
 The song's name